-After a formal and detailed investigation is completed, complaints will be resolved through resolution agreement, suspension/withdrawal of certification, or report to the FTC as discussed in section 5.3 Investigation Process.
+After a formal and detailed investigation is completed, complaints will be resolved through resolution agreement, suspension/withdrawal of certification, or reported to the FTC as discussed in Section 5.3 Investigation Process.
+[As of the date of this recertification application, NCC Group has not received any complaints.]